drycc/workflow/src/managing-workflow/configuring-dns.md

 ## Tutorial: Configuring DNS with [Google Cloud DNS][cloud dns]

-In this section, we'll describe how to configure Google Cloud DNS for routing your domain name to your Deis cluster.
+In this section, we'll describe how to configure Google Cloud DNS for routing your domain name to your Drycc cluster.

 We'll assume the following in this section:

-- Your Deis router service has a load balancer in front of it.
+- Your Drycc router service has a load balancer in front of it.
   - The load balancer need not be cloud based, it just needs to provide a stable IP address or a stable domain name
 - You have the `mystuff.com` domain name registered with a registrar
   - Replace your domain name with `mystuff.com` in the instructions to follow
 - Your registrar lets you alter the nameservers for your domain name (most registrars do)

-Here are the steps for configuring cloud DNS to route to your deis cluster:
+Here are the steps for configuring cloud DNS to route to your drycc cluster:

 1. Get the load balancer IP or domain name
-  - If you are on Google Container Engine, you can run `kubectl get svc deis-router` and look for the `LoadBalancer Ingress` column to get the IP address
+  - If you are on Google Container Engine, you can run `kubectl get svc drycc-router` and look for the `LoadBalancer Ingress` column to get the IP address
 2. Create a new Cloud DNS Zone (on the console: `Networking` => `Cloud DNS`, then click on `Create Zone`)
 3. Name your zone, and set the DNS name to `mystuff.com.` (note the `.` at the end
 4. Click on the `Create` button